International-Data-Spaces-Association/idsa/graduation_scheme/README.md

 ### Graduation Process
 - Submit Graduation Proposal Template
 - Project fills out and submits the [graduation proposal template in a form](https://internationaldataspaces.org/graduation-application/).
-- The file containing the proposal should be located in github.
+- The file containing the proposal should be located in Github.
 - The proposal addresses how the project has grown since incubation and any concerns from incubation DD in addition to the standard graduation requirements.
 - TSC member kicks off two week period of time for public comment on the TSC mailing list
 - The email should contain a link to the proposal pull request and incubation DD document.